-Travelers Board of Directors and its Risk Committee consider changing climate conditions as part of, and integral to, overseeing our business and operations.
-The Board of Directors plays an important role in overseeing our Enterprise Risk Management (ERM) organization, including our company's evaluation of potential risks relating to changing climate conditions.
-The Risk Committee of the Board, composed of independent directors, assists the Board in overseeing the operational activities of our company and the identification and review of risks that could have an impact on Travelers, including risks related to changing climate conditions.
-The Risk Committee meets on a quarterly basis with the Chief Risk Officer, Chief Underwriting Officer, members of the Enterprise Risk Committee and, as appropriate, other members of senior management to discuss risks that could have an impact on Travelers, including risks related to changing climate conditions.
-These discussions include, for example, information regarding historical loss experience, loss trend projections, lessons learned from recent events, underwriting practices and market share analyses, and inform, among other things, the Company's financial plan, risk appetite and underwriting approach.
+Travelers Board of Directors and its Risk Committee consider changing climate conditions as part of, and integral to, overseeing the Company's business and operations.
+The Board of Directors plays an important role in overseeing our Enterprise Risk Management (ERM) practices and strategies, including our company's evaluation of potential risks relating to changing climate conditions.
+The Risk Committee of the Board, composed of independent directors, is responsible for oversight of the strategies, processes and controls relating to risks in our business operations, including insurance underwriting and claims, reinsurance, catastrophe exposure and the impact of changing climate conditions.
+The Committee assists the Board in overseeing the operational activities of the Company and the identification and review of risks that could have a material impact on Travelers, including risks related to changing climate conditions.
+The Risk Committee meets on a quarterly basis with the Chief Risk Officer, Chief Underwriting Officer, members of the Enterprise Risk Committee and, as appropriate, other members of senior management to discuss risks that could have a material impact on Travelers, including risks related to changing climate conditions.
+These discussions include, for example, information regarding historical loss experience, loss trend projections, lessons learned from recent catastrophe events, underwriting practices and market share analyses.
+These discussions inform, among other things, the Company's financial plan, risk appetite and underwriting approach.
 The Risk Committee, in turn, reports to the full Board with regard to its discussions.